-RBI Recruitment 2020: Reserve Bank of India has advertised the Latest Jobs Notification for the Recruitment of Assistant Vacancies.
-As per the RBI Recruitment 2020, candidates having qualifications of Bachelor's Degree are eligible.
+RBI Recruitment 2020: Reserve Bank of India has advertised the Latest Jobs Notification for the Recruitment of Network Administrator, Consultant, and Other Vacancies.
+As per the RBI Recruitment 2020, candidates having qualifications of B.E. / B.Tech or Post Graduation or CA / ICWA / MBA / PGDM or M.Tech or MCA are eligible.
 Eligible and interested candidates can make use of the wonderful opportunity by applying online within the last date as noticed in the official notification.
 Job seekers and aspirants, who are willing to acquire the job may keep visiting our official web page for further job notifications over RBI as sequenced below.
 Hopeful candidates can also check other information like selection process, application fee and more details as described below.

-Reserve Bank of India has announced the Recruitment Notification for the Medical Consultant Post with 14 Vacancies.
-Candidates who have completed the Graduation in Graduation in Medicine are eligible to Submit the Online Application for the RBI Recruitment Notification.
+Reserve Bank of India has announced the Recruitment Notification for the Network Administrator, Consultant, and Other Vacancies.
+Candidates who have completed the Post Graduation or B.E. / B.Tech or CA / ICWA / MBA / PGDM or M.E. / M.Tech or MCA are eligible to Submit the Online Application for the RBI Recruitment Notification.
 However, Interested Candidates may check out the Notification details given below.

 |Name of the Post||Qualification||Number of Posts|

 |IS Auditor||B.E. / B.Tech / M.Tech or MCA||02|

 |Specialist in Forensic Audit||CA / ICWA / MBA / PGDM||01|

 |System Administrator||B.E. / B.Tech / M.Tech or MCA||09|